mustafamerttunali/mustafamerttunali/README.md

 ### Hi, I'm Mert! 👋
 I like solving problems and understanding how things work.
 I have been working in the field of computer vision for about 4 years.
-My vision is to develop innovative technologies with using AI in healthcare.
-I’m interested at analysing medical images using computer vision and deep learning techniques.
+My vision is to develop innovative technologies using AI in healthcare.
+I'm mentor at Fusion Robotics #7682, teaching programming and computer vision for high school students.

-I used to work on autonomous cars/robots, however, when I got cancer (lymphoma), I have started to interest at healthcare - medical imaging.
-My vision has changed after I defeated the cancer.
-My vision is to develop innovative technologies with using AI in healthcare.

-I believe that AI in healthcare will increase the ability for healthcare professionals to better understand the day-to-day patterns and needs of the people they care for, and with that understanding they are able to provide better feedback, guidance and support for staying healthy.
 <br>
 <br>
 tunalim@mef.edu.tr